dgaydukov/cert-aws/files/sa.md

 Security groups (SG) vs ACL
 * SG operate at instance level, specify which traffic is allowed to/from EC2
 * ACL operates at subnet level and evaluate traffic that enter/exit subnet.
 Don't filter traffic inside same subnet.
-* ACL - stateless filtering, SG - stateful (if you send request from your ec2 you will got response even if SG don't have inbound rule for this) filtering
+* ACL - stateless filtering, SG - stateful filtering
-You can't block specific IP with SG, you need to use NACL
+You can't block specific IP with SG, you need to use NACL Stateful - if you send request from your ec2 you will got response even if SG donesn't have any outbound rules.

 When you create VPC, default SG created automatically.
 It allows inbound traffic from instances with same SG (source - SG_ID), and all outbound traffic.
+So if you need 2 ec2 to talk with each other you can assign both of them same SG where source is ID of this SG - this means traffic allowed from any instance of the same SG

 To monitor traffic you can use
 * VPC traffic mirroring (it copies traffic and send it to NLB with a UDP listener)